Search

 Moses Lake Tide Gate

 In January 2019, the Engineering with Nature® and Landscape Architecture project delivery team (EWN®-LA PDT) began working with Galveston District of the US Army Corps of Engineers to develop recommendations for protecting the shoreline areas near the Moses Lake Tide Gate.
-This study examined options for increasing resilience in the vicinity of the tide gate while also integrating additional environmental and social benefits.
+This study examined options for increasing resilience in the vicinity of the tide gate while also integrating additional ecological and social benefits.
 This R&D report offers information on the design concepts that were identified for the project area.

 EWN Designs